 FIRE 1043 Fire Prevention and Inspection - (F).
-This course provides the student with an overview and understanding of the field of fire prevention and understanding of the field of fire prevention including history of fire prevention, code development and enforcement, inspection principles, public fire safety education, and arson suppression.
-This course follows the objectives outlined in the National Fire Protection Association (NFPA) Standard 1031, Fire Inspector I. Prerequisite: FIRE 1063
+This course provides the student with an overview and understanding of the field of fire prevention including history of fire prevention, code development and enforcement, inspection principles, public fire safety education, and arson suppression.
+This course follows the objectives outlined in the National Fire Protection Association (NFPA) Standard 1031, Fire

+Inspector I. Prerequisite: FIRE 1063